-Yaws is a long-term (chronic) infection that mainly affects the skin, bones, and joints.
+Yaws is a long-term (chronic) bacterial infection that mainly affects the skin, bones, and joints.

 Yaws is an infection caused by a form of the Treponema pallidum bacteria.
-It is closely related to the bacterium that causes syphilis, but this disease is not sexually transmitted.
+It is closely related to the bacterium that causes syphilis, but this form of the bacterium is not sexually transmitted.
 Yaws mainly affects children in rural, warm, tropical areas, such as, Africa, Western Pacific islands, and Southeast Asia.

 Yaws is transmitted by direct contact with the skin sores of infected people.